On the minimal forts of trees

-In 2014, the concept of failed zero forcing sets was introduced~\cite{Fetcie2015}.
-These are subsets of filled vertices that do not have the ability to force the entire graph.
-The failed zero forcing number represents the maximum size of such a set.
-The literature has shown considerable interest in failed zero forcing, covering topics such as extreme values, the impact of graph operations, and the NP-hardness of the related combinatorial optimization problem~\cite{Afzali2024, Fetcie2015, Gomez2021, Gomez2025, Kaudan2023, Shitov2017, Swanson2023}.
-More recently, in 2025, the concept of well-failed graphs was defined~\cite{Jacob2025}.
-These are graphs where every maximal failed zero forcing set is also a maximum failed zero forcing set.
-A characterization of all well-failed trees was also provided.

-In 2018, the concept of forts in a graph was introduced~\cite{Fast2018}.
-A fort is a non-empty subset of vertices such that no vertex outside this set has exactly one neighbor within it.
-Forts have a close relationship with failed zero forcing sets, since a subset is a minimal fort if and only if its complement is a maximal failed zero forcing set.
-Consequently, the NP-hardness of identifying a maximum failed zero forcing set implies the NP-hardness of finding a minimum fort within a graph.
-Additionally, a subset of vertices from a graph is a zero forcing set if and only if it intersects every fort of the graph; thus, the zero forcing sets of a graph form a set cover for the forts of the graph.
-This relationship has been applied in computational methods for determining the minimum zero forcing set of a graph~\cite{Brimkov2019, Brimkov2021}.
+Consequently, there has been significant interest in developing optimization models for studying this parameter.
+Several integer programming models have been proposed for computing the zero forcing number and other related graph parameters such as the propagation time, throttling number, and fort number~\cite{Agra2019,Brimkov2019,Brimkov2021,Cameron2025}.
+One such model is the fort cover model, which models zero forcing as a set cover problem in which the sets correspond to forts of a graph.